About the project

 - Assoctate Professor John Hansen.
 Email: joh(at)hst.aau.dk

-- Associate Professor Birthe Dinesen.
+- Professor Birthe Dinesen.
 Email: bid(at) hst.aau.dk